Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

 Editor’s Note: This post has been updated for 2020

 Pros: Stunning AMOLED display, plenty of power, all-day battery, premium design, great camera, the latest

 If you're looking for the best of Android and a spacious yet stunning display, the Samsung Galaxy S20 Ultra 5G is the obvious choice.

 Featuring a build quality that rivals Apple's iPhone series with the latest tech and specs and a display that rivals the best of Apple, it's as close as Android gets to the Apple experience.

 Of course, it's also priced closer to the Apple experience as well.
 So if you're looking to switch for savings, this probably isn't the right pick.

-It's also not the best option if you're looking for a phone that can last for days on a charge.
+It's also not the best option if you're looking for a mobile that can last for days on a charge.
 But then neither are

 Pros: Spacious display, S-pen support, a capable camera, stereo speakers, all-day battery, top-tier specs, 5G support, the latest version of Android

 Featuring one of the largest screens available on Android and the premium design for which Samsung has built their smartphone empire, the Note20 Ultra 5G is as close as you can get to the iPhone 12 Pro Max on the Android Market.